project-feynman/v2/src/store/README.md

         4) Finally, it just assigns a global variable "user" that other components have access to.
         5) Here, we have a single source of truth, and whenever "user" changes value, other components reactively update.

+The first time the app loads, main.js is executed.
+There, we call Vuex to fetch a reference to "firebase.auth().currentUser".
+However, unlikely previously, we let the components render first and run all the async tasks associated with managing user sessions IN PARALLEL.

+Improvements:

+1) Notice, what blocks the app from rendering was that first, Vuex had to finish all its tasks (we used await) before we let the App load.
+Now we run the Vuex tasks after the app loads.

+2) Secondly, we make "commits" as early as we can, as they are synchronous, and once completed, the other components that need the "user" are able to do what they need to do.
+You'll notice in many of the actions here, we make commits as early as we can, and then run the other necessary asynchronous tasks afterwards in parallel.